 Player ratings for team caps can be found here: http://nado.net/nado-player-skill-ratings

 Event listings and registration can be found here: http://nado.net/bse-trip-remote-tournament-calendar

 General Rules for All Divisions:

-Ineligible: NADO employees and NADO Franchisee employees, immediate family members (spouse, parents, siblings and children) or household members of employees are ineligible.
-Employees, agents, outside contractors and representatives (whether paid or unpaid) of a dart game manufacturer, distributor or operator or a competing dart league operator are ineligible.
+Ineligible: NADO employees, immediate family members (spouse, parents, siblings and children) or household members of NADO employees are ineligible.
+Employees, agents, outside contractors and representatives (whether paid or unpaid) of non-sponsoring dart game manufacturers, operators and employees of a non-NADO dart league operator are ineligible.
 Individual state laws vary and there may be additional eligibility restrictions.
 Contact your local franchisee for information.

 Bullshooter Europe Remote Tournament Entry Fees: The fees for this tournament will be posted on the NADO website per qualifying tournament they choose to play.
 The Finals will not have an entry fee.
 Teams must submit a team captain and a working mobile telephone number so that if any problems arise we can contact you.
 In addition to voice phone communications NADO may use text messaging to communicate with participants and the participants acknowledge that their mobile phone and text messaging rates may apply.
 The team captain’s number will be on a captains list that all team captains will have.
 Players will be required to pay for the cost of tournament and practice games as they are played during the event.